Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single concise sentence that front-loads the purpose and outcome.
-No extraneous words.
+The description is a single sentence that is concise and front-loaded with key information.
+No superfluous text.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.